Table of Contents

 So what’s The Best Ball Python Cage?

 Based on experience, I recommend wooden vivariums.
-I feel there are ideal for retaining humidty and heat while offering an excellent view of your pet.
+I feel there are ideal for retaining humidity and heat while offering an excellent view of your pet.

-They’re also available in a range of colors, shapes, and sizes to blend into your home and really create a fantastic focal point for any room.
+They’re also available in various colors, shapes, and sizes to blend into your home and create a fantastic focal point for any room.

-As a secondary option, for those who plan on keeping a number of ball pythons, are the plastic tubs.
+As a secondary option, those who plan on keeping several ball pythons are the plastic tubs.

 What Size Cage Does My Ball Python Need?

-Picking a suitable sized ball python enclosure is a critical part of the complete process.
+Picking a suitably sized ball python enclosure is a critical part of the complete process.

-I believe it is best for your ball python cage to be at least as long as your pet is, and a minimum of half this width.
+I believe your ball python cage should be at least as long as your pet is and a minimum of half this width.

 To be honest, I would recommend the following measurements: